ricokoff/FACT-AI/README.md

 $ cd FACT-AI
 ```

-4. We recommend setting up a virtual environment for python 3.6
+4. We assume a virtual environment for Python 3.6 is set up in the repo root folder
 ```
 $ python -m venv .venv
 $ source .venv/bin/activate